db-ui/core/source/_patterns/01-elements/radio/_radio.md

 #### SCSS (recommended)

-Extend one of the size SCSS placeholders in case that you don't want the default (medium): `%size-Small` or `%size-Large`
+Extend the size SCSS placeholder in case that you don't want the default (medium): `%size-Small`

 #### HTML attribute